 I left to join Winged foot in 2015 and had not played much at the Club since leaving, but my friend Clarke and I were able to arrange our 'grudge match" in August 2018 against our dear friends David and Herb, and this time we actually managed to win...

 The course is now a pleasure to play.
-Back in the day, a group of our friends all joined at around the same time - we were called “The Shore Club Group” because that’s where we mostly all Members prior to joining.
+Back in the day, a group of our friends all joined at around the same time - we were called “The Shore Club Group” because that’s where we mostly all members prior to joining Bonnie.
+The Club was in a tenuous financial state and had embarked on a membership drive which we took advantage of.

 Anyway, we started to see some real turnaround: the management, the golf pro, the superintendent, the golf course and pool areas all dramatically improved under first Geoff Whelan, Fred Cuccia and Roger Maxon.
-My tenure on the Board was a dismal experience at first, but now the Club has a sensational course and a full membership.
-I’d like to think I was part of that success, but so were the following: Geoff, Jerry, Herb, Alan, Clarke, David T, Steve, Tim, David W, Freddie, Paul K, Todd, Rob, and many many more who saw the potential to create something great.
+My tenure on the Board was a challenging experience at first, but now the Club today has a very attractive golf course and a full membership.
+I’d like to think I was part of that success, but so were the following: Geoff, Jerry, Herb, Alan, Clarke, David T, Steve, Tim, David W, Freddie, Paul K, Lynn, Todd, Rob, and many, many more who saw the potential to create something great.

 The lesson is clear: good things happen when you hire people who know what they are doing and leave them to get on with it.
 It's so tempting to interfere!

-After I left the Club I was delighted to be shown the completed project to ensure water.
+After I left the Club I was delighted to be shown the completed water project.
 That was guided through by a former President, Roger Maxon.
 I consider this one of the most important investments the club could ever make.
+The water bill can be reduced, but more importantly, the club has a better guarantee that the supply of water will remain adequate during periods of stress.
+It takes only a few days to lose a golf course in summer in NY.

 Today, as I pass by Bonnie I am proud to been part of the process to restore and rejuvenate the Club.
 It is in a prime location and now has a thriving membership and a gorgeous course.